ArchiveBox/docker-archivebox/README.md

 ## Kubernetes

-(BETA: Advanced users only, ArchiveBox does not provide support for Kubernetes users)
+(BETA: Advanced users only, ArchiveBox does not test releases on Kubernetes, but it should work in theory)

 [`./archivebox.yml`](https://github.com/ArchiveBox/docker-archivebox/blob/master/archivebox.yml) contains an example Kubernetes manifest (with `rook-ceph-rbd` and `metallb`).